-(c) The permittee must comply with any applicable FEMA-approved state or local floodplain management the Corps.
+(c) The permittee must comply with any applicable FEMA-approved state or local flood plain management requirements.

 27. Construction Period.
-For activities that have not been verified by the Corps and the project was commenced or under contract to commence by the expiration date of the NWP (or modification or revocation date), the work must be completed within 12-months after such date (including any modification that affects the project).
+For activities that have not been verified by the Corps and the project was commenced or under contract to commence by the expiration date of the NWP (or modification or revocation date), the work must be completed within 12months after such date (including any modification that affects the project).

-For activities that have been verified and the project was commenced or under contract to commence within the verification period, the work must be completed by the date determined by
+For activities that have been verified and the project was commenced or under contract to commence within the verification period, the work must be completed by the date determined by the Corps.

 For projects that have been verified by the Corps, an extension of a Corps approved completion date maybe requested.
-This request must be submitted at least one month before the previously approved completion date:
+This request must be submitted at least one month before the previously approved completion date hood a gree